-Course Delivery (Synchronous Online):
+Course Delivery:

-There will be a mixture of synchronous zoom lecture/discussions with asynchronous recorded lectures.
-The schedule reflects which days Zoom meetings occur during class period (generally once a week).
-There is required readings and videos due before we come together for discussion in zoom.
+This class will be in-person on campus.
 Lectures introduce the core knowledge to each theme of the course to lay foundation for future discussions and research.
 Discussions introduce qualitative and quantitative analyses and more experiential learning discussing real-life situations.
 Group activities will be doing active field research and will challenge students to discover and synthesize information outside of the classroom.
 These surveys will then be used to inform the development of innovative ideas to disseminating relevant information to campus and ultimately the public.
 To get hands-on engagement with people who are immersed in these sexual issues and suffering from inequality and ignorance, guest speakers will be organized, which includes a representative(s) from a local LGBT+ group, Planned Parenthood, sex worker organization (SWOPbehindbars), and UF STRIVE.